hogsy/Aeon3D/OpenSource/readme.md

 > Genesis3D 1.x is abandonware and the principal stakeholders are gone.
 You may use it free of license restrictions.

 In such a case, I've opted to release this under [MIT](license), though you can find the original license [here](license.old).

+I've also opted to include the original GDemo sources and content too, though this, to my knowledge, was technically _not_ part of the Genesis3D 1.x distribution but distributed separately, so it's unclear if the waiver applies there.
+I would suggest considering it just for historical/educational purposes.